FreeCrownies/finite-automaton/README.md

 # finite-automatons
-A simple Java Finite Automatics for school
+A simple Java Finite Automaton code for school